Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Discussion and Threat to Validity

 The internal threats to validity are the implementations of our technique, the baselines, and mutation operators as well as the preparation of new unlabeled data.
 Our technique is simple and easy to implement and its core part is using pure Python.
 Also, we release our code for future study.
 All the implementations of the baselines and the mutation operators are from the original papers.
 For the new unlabeled data, to reduce the influence of parameter settings (e.g., which levels of brightness should be added), we directly reuse the released datasets that are widely studied in the literature.

 The external threats to validity come from the selected datasets and models for our evaluation.
-For the dataset, we use two commonly studied ones from the recent research \cite{cui2021learnable, bengar2021reducing, leino2021globally}.
+For the dataset, we use two commonly studied ones from the recent research~\cite{cui2021learnable, bengar2021reducing, leino2021globally}.
 For each dataset, we build two different model architectures from simple to complex.
-Compared to the existing test selection works \cite{chen2020practical, li2019boosting} which stop by ResNet-50, our considered model architectures are more complex (ResNet101 and DenseNet121).
-And for the new unlabeled data, we also follow the previous works \cite{hendrycks2019augmix, hendrycks2021pixmix, kang2019testing} that evaluate the model robustness to prepare our test sets.
+Compared to the existing test selection works~\cite{chen2020practical, li2019boosting} which stop by ResNet-50, our considered model architectures are more complex (ResNet101 and DenseNet121).
+Besides, another threat that comes from the model could be model calibration~(roughly speaking, the diversity of models)~\cite{nixon2019measuring}.
+Actually, our evaluation involves both well-calibrated and poorly-calibrated models.
+Indeed, the Predicted score-based method can witness model calibration to some extent.
+For CIFAR-10-VGG16, this method (with $\tau$ = 0.9) reveals that around 90\% of data have \textgreater\ 90\% confidence, thus, the model is over-confidence.
+For a similar reason, Tiny-ImageNet-ResNet101 is under-confident.
+And for the new unlabeled data, we also follow the previous works~\cite{hendrycks2019augmix, hendrycks2021pixmix, kang2019testing} that evaluate the model robustness to prepare our test sets.
+Even though collecting unlabeled data in the wild is a good way to further evaluate our method.
+It is not easy to collect and label massive new data.
+In this paper, we believe the 13 transformation techniques we used to simulate distribution shifts can achieve high data diversity.